jbliv/jbliv/README.md

 # John Lyle - Mechanical Engineering Student

 Welcome to my GitHub profile!
-I'm a fourth-year mechanical engineering student at the University of Texas at Austin.
-I am also pursuing a Master's degree in mechanical engineering with a research focus on applied robotics.
+I'm a MS MechE student at the University of Texas at Austin focusing on dynamic systems and controls.
+I work as a graduate research assistant in the Nuclear and Applied Robotics Group on human-robot teaming supported by augmented reality devices.

 ## About Me